wandb/docs/content/ref/python/artifact.md

 By default, the following schemes are supported:

-- http(s): The size and digest of the file will be inferred by the `Content-Length` and the `ETag` response headers returned by the server.
+- `http` or `https`: The size and digest of the file will be inferred by the `Content-Length` and the `ETag` response headers returned by the server.
-- s3: The checksum and size are pulled from the object metadata.
+- `s3`: The checksum and size are pulled from the object metadata.
 If bucket versioning is enabled, then the version ID is also tracked.
-- gs: The checksum and size are pulled from the object metadata.
+- `gs`: The checksum and size are pulled from the object metadata.
 If bucket versioning is enabled, then the version ID is also tracked.
-- https, domain matching `*.blob.core.windows.net` (Azure): The checksum and size are be pulled from the blob metadata.
+- `https`, domain matching `*.blob.core.windows.net` (Azure): The checksum and size are be pulled from the blob metadata.
 If storage account versioning is enabled, then the version ID is also tracked.
-- file: The checksum and size are pulled from the file system.
+- `file`: The checksum and size are pulled from the file system.
 This scheme is useful if you have an NFS share or other externally mounted volume containing files you wish to track but not necessarily upload.